Yoni-Satat/week11_weekend_homework/README.md

 - Create a constructor to create Rat objects.
 - Rats should be able to touch food, if they do the food becomes poisonous.
 - Heroes that eat poisonous food should lose health.
-Futher

-## Be creative.
-Extend the game!
-Give the hero super powers.

-- Create a supervillian who wants to take over the world!